 Create a FREE myCARFAX account now and save up to five vehicles to get alerts about new recalls issued for them.
 Start by entering the license plate or vehicle identification number (VIN) for each vehicle, or you can check by VIN only.

 Top 10 Cities for Open Recalls in Each State

-Click on the map below to see what cities have the highest percentage of cars on the road with an unfixed recall.
+Click on the map below to see which cities in each state have the highest percentage of cars with an unfixed recall.

 Common Types of Recalls:

 Since NHTSA began enforcing recall actions in 1966, over 390 million vehicles (cars, trucks, buses, RVs, motorcycles, and mopeds) as well as 46 million tires and 66 million pieces of motor vehicle equipment have been recalled in order to correct defective parts.
 Most recalls are fixed for FREE at a manufacturer’s dealership.
 Some of the most common types of recalls include:

 - Axle or steering components

 - Overheating and other technical defects

 - Car parts “sticking” (accelerator pedal)